Thinking about deleting the muffler in your car or truck?

 In order to answer all the questions, it is better to discuss the pros and cons of a muffler delete system.
 Knowing the benefits and drawbacks will allow you to make a wise and informed choice.

 I can understand why people are drawn to muffler delete systems.
 Vehicle mods are not exactly cheap.
 But by simply removing the mufflers, some people say they get more performance and a more thrilling sound, all by simply loosening a couple of bolts and hangers.
 If you have money to spend, you can buy a set of better mufflers that are less restrictive than the stock units.
 This will have the same effect as a DIY muffler delete system but without the added cost.
+Another thing to consider is the noise level.
+Many cities and municipalities have noise ordinances.
+Depending on the size and type of your vehicle’s engine, simply removing the muffler may get you in trouble!
+Especially if you’re revving up your engine late at night or early in the morning.

 Understanding the Exhaust System